zotonic/zotonic/doc/ref/controllers/controller_admin_backup.rst

 .. include:: meta-admin_backup.rst

+Shows the admin backup screen where you can download nightly backups that were made by :ref:`mod_backup`.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation